-LinkedIn Learning is an online learning platform which you can access anytime, anywhere.
+LinkedIn Learning is an online learning platform that you can access anytime, anywhere.

 These are freely accessible to all staff and students using your University of Leeds login.
 Courses are led by experts and are on average one hour long, broken down into bite-sized video modules.